ShawinMendis/ionic4-geolocation-maps/README.md

 # ionic4-geolocation-maps
-Ionic $ Geolocation using capacitor and Angular google maps.
+Ionic 4 Geolocation using capacitor and Angular google maps.

-In this project we use native device features like geolocation and recieve the cordinates of the current location and display on a google map inside the application.(hybrid or PWA).
+Web application which uses native device features like Geo location and a map component to show the current location of the user.
+For this project we use ionic 4 framework, Angular Google Maps(AGM) & Capacitor which provides native functionality for web apps.

 STEP 01